Sammaye/MongoYii/readme.md

     	'class' => 'EMongoAuthManager',
     )

 It will work the same way as any other auth manager.
+You may want to use [Database migrations](#migrations) to keep authorization settings across your application instances up to date.

 ## Upgrade Notes